Recognising Choking and When to Act

 Step 3: Administer Back Blows

-Bend the person forward and give up to five sharp back blows between their shoulder blades using the heel of your hand.
-Check after each blow to see if the obstruction is cleared.
+Bend the person forward and give sharp back blows between their shoulder blades using the heel of your hand.
+When it comes to how many back blows for choking, the answer is up to five, checking their breathing after each one.

 Step 4: Perform Chest or Abdominal Thrusts

-If back blows are unsuccessful, perform up to five chest or abdominal thrusts thrusts.
+If back blows are unsuccessful, continue with five chest or abdominal thrusts.
 Stand behind the casualty and join your hands into a fist over the abdomen or centre of chest.
 Bracing against the casualty pull forcefully toward you.

 Step 5: Repeat if Necessary